-Maurice Cox, a nationally respected community designer and leader of the public interest design movement, is director of Tulane City Center and associate dean for Community Engagement at the Tulane University School of Architecture in New Orleans.
-In these roles, Cox oversees a wide range of initiatives with Tulane architecture faculty and students throughout the New Orleans community.
+Maurice Cox, a nationally respected community designer and leader of the public interest design movement, is planning director for the city of Detroit.
+Prior to moving to Michigan, he was director of Tulane City Center and associate dean for Community Engagement at the Tulane University School of Architecture in New Orleans.

 Cox studied at Cooper Union in New York and previously held a faculty position at the University of Virginia.
 A co-founder of the national SEED (Social, Economic, Environmental, Design) Network, Cox served as design director of the National Endowment for the Arts in Washington, DC from 2007-2010.
 In that capacity, he led the Mayor’s Institute on City Design, the Governor’s Institute on Community Design, and oversaw the award of more than $2 million a year in NEA design grants across the United States.